gargadarsh/covid_tracker/README.md

-# covid_tracker
-Covid-19 Tracker and Predictor
+# Covid-19 Tracker and Predictor